sauvc/rulebook/rulebook.md

 ## Objectives

-The goal is for each team to develop an Autonomous Underwater Vehicle (AUV) which can negotiate the tasks put forth under a prescribed time.
-Also to learn and have fun in the process.
+The goal is for each team to develop an Autonomous Underwater Vehicle (AUV) which can negotiate the tasks put forth under a prescribed time and at the same time, to learn about underwater robotics and have fun in the process.

 ![arena](img/sauvc-2017.jpg)
 <p class="image-caption"> The SAUVC 2017 Participants.</p>